 We got such great feedback from last week's beginner's guide to door security that we're back at it again this week.
-Today's blog will focus on insurers' favourite product; external door locks.
+Today's blog will focus on insurers' favourite product; external door locks and security.

 What is an external door?